oyesok/PGDM-Impedance-Inversion/checkpoints/README.md

 This folder is used to store pretrained checkpoints for testing/inference.

-Please download `model_test.pt` from the GitHub Release page and place it in this folder:
+Please download `model_test.pt` from Hugging Face and place it in this folder:

 ```bash
 ./checkpoints/model_test.pt